About Your API Access Policy

 If you have defined Certificate Authorities (CAs) in your API access rules, you must systematically provide a certificate in each of your requests to OUTSCALE services.
 For more information about CAs and certificates, see About API Access Rules.

-In that situation, however, you can use your API access policy to activate a trusted session.
+In that situation, however, you can use your API access policy to activate a trusted session via the RequireTrustedEnv parameter of the UpdateApiAccessPolicy method.
 A trusted session enables you to bypass the requirement of systematically providing a certificate.
 Instead, you only provide the certificate when activating the trusted session itself.

 To activate a trusted session, you must meet the following requirements: